|Application Deadline||Notification Date||Apply Now|

 Additional information concerning program tuition can be found in Financing Your Education.

 Please note: Federal regulations do not permit a student to borrow more than total cost of education.
 If you have extenuating circumstances that warrant consideration, please consult the Graduate Programs Office at 617-353-3584.

 Boston University School of Management reserves the right to change without notice any policies concerning, but not limited to, its rules, tuition, fees, curricula, and courses.

 Massachusetts law requires all students who are carrying 75 percent of the full-time curriculum to have medical insurance.
 Students who cannot demonstrate coverage under a qualifying medical insurance plan must purchase the University’s student health insurance plan.
-The cost of medical insurance for the 2010-2011 academic year was $1,676.
+The cost of medical insurance for the 2014-2015 academic year is $1,941.